thepoly/docs/Style Guide.md

 Use diacritics whenever necessary, like in *résumé*, *Ampère*, *Brontë*, *açaí*, *façade*, *entrée*, *crème brûlée*, *kālua*, *doppelgänger*, and *jalapeño*.

 #### dining halls
-RPI has four dining halls, Russell Sage Dining Hall, Commons Dining Hall, BARH Dining Hall, and Blitman Commons.
+RPI has four dining halls, Russell Sage Dining Hall, Commons Dining Hall, BARH Dining Hall, and Blitman Commons Dining Hall.

 #### directions
 Capitalize north, south, etc., when referencing a specific region or the direction is a part of a proper name, e.g., *East Campus Athletic Village*, *West Hall*, *the Northeast*.
 Do not capitalize when using as a direction, e.g., *take five steps to the north*.